Towards More Unified In-context Visual Understanding: Method

 \textbf{Vision-Only Tasks.} Following previous works, we conduct all vision-only tasks as an inpainting task.
 However, the inpainting is performed in token space.
 For every image pair that is composed of an original image and its corresponding task output, we first quantize them into discrete tokens utilizing a pre-trained image quantizer.
 A special tag ``[BOI]" is inserted in front of each image's token representation.
 Then we concatenate each pair's visual tokens obeying the order of precedence.
 This structure creates a cohesive relationship between the two in-context pairs, framing them both as visual token components.

 \textbf{Vision-Language Tasks.} For vision-language tasks, here we take the dense captioning task as an example.
 The prompts are clear and closely resemble those of natural language processing (NLP) tasks.
 Similar to existing methods~\cite{Flamingo}, multiple captioning samples can be treated as interleaved image and text data.
 For each image, we quantize them the same way as in vision-only tasks, with the special ``[BOI]" tag.
-For the text part, we describe the region caption with their corresponding instance category and bounding box (bbox) like ``\textit{Category: $\textless c\textgreater$.
+For the text part, we describe the region caption with corresponding instance category and bounding box (bbox) like ``\textit{Category: $\textless c\textgreater$.
 Bboxes: [$x_1, y_1, x_2, y_2$].
-Caption: $\textless text\textgreater$.}" While $c$ denotes the class index in the category set, and $P=\{x_i, y_i\}^N_{i=1}$ represents points that locate the object. $\textless text\textgreater$ represents the placeholder of caption tokens.
+Caption: $\textless text\textgreater$.}" While $P=\{x_i, y_i\}^N_{i=1}$ represents points that locate the object. $\textless text\textgreater$ represents the placeholder of caption tokens.
 We also add a special tag ``[BOT]" at the beginning of each caption.
-After being tokenized by looking up the vocabulary, we use a similar concatenation strategy to get the in-context token representations, which streamlines the understanding and implementation of vision-language tasks.
+After being tokenized by looking up the vocabulary, we use a similar concatenation strategy to get the in-context token representations.

 At the conclusion of each segment of in-context tokens, we incorporate an ``[EOC]" tag to signify the completion of in-context samples.